How to Run macOS Sonoma 14 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 (17.5) Pro

-Normally you cannot install an Apple operating system on VMware Workstation because the program has no support for Apple OS systems.
+Usually, you cannot install an Apple operating system on VMware Workstation because the program has no support for Apple OS systems.
 However, you can enable this support and unlock macOS using VMware Unlocker.

 In the Guest Operating System Installation window, you can select the type of media you will use for system installation.
-To install with your host’s physical DVD drive, you can choose your installation media from the Installer Disc section or add the ISO image you downloaded to your computer from the Installer Disc Image section to the virtual machine.
+To install with your host’s physical DVD drive, choose your installation media from the Installer Disc section or add the ISO image you downloaded to your computer from the Installer Disc Image section to the virtual machine.

-In this window, click the Cancel button to close the virtual machine creation wizard and then close your VMware Workstation program completely.
+In this window, click the Cancel button to close the virtual machine creation wizard and close your VMware Workstation program completely.

 After running the Unlocker tool, some files of the VMware program will be automatically organized and backed up.
 In addition, VMware Tools (Darwin.iso) will start to download, allowing you to use the Apple operating system more efficiently on your host.

 Likewise, configure a suitable memory value for the macOS VM depending on the RAM capacity of your host computer.
-If your system has 16GB of RAM, you can allocate 8GB of memory size to the VM.
+If your system has 16GB of RAM, you can allocate 8GB of memory to the VM.

 In the Select a Disk window, you can create a new virtual HDD for the virtual computer, add an existing disk file, or mount your physical disk directly to the VM.

-Close the summary window of the guest virtual PC and continue.
+Close the summary window of the Guest virtual PC and continue.

-How to Install macOS Big Sur
+How to Install macOS Sonoma using VMware

-After creating a new virtual machine for macOS with VMware up to this stage, you can now start the system setup.
+After creating a new virtual machine for macOS with VMware up to this stage, you can start the system setup.

 After running the macOS virtual computer, wait for the system to boot when you see the Apple logo.